 - · HPOL Configuration bit

-- LPOL Configuration bit
+- · LPOL Configuration bit

 - PWMPIN Configuration bit

-These three bits in the FBORPOR Configuration register (see Section 21.6 "Device Configuration Registers") work in conjunction with the four PWM Enable bits (PENxH and PENxL) located in the PWMCON1 SFR.
-The Configuration bits and PWM Enable bits ensure that the PWM pins are in the correct states after a device Reset occurs.
+These three bits in the FBORPOR Configuration register (see Section 19.6 "Device Configuration Registers") work in conjunction with the three PWM enable bits (PWMEN<3:1>) located in the PWMCON1 SFR.
+The Configuration bits and PWM enable bits ensure that the PWM pins are in the correct states after a device Reset occurs.
 The PWMPIN configuration fuse allows the PWM module outputs to be optionally enabled on a device Reset.
 If PWMPIN = 0, the PWM outputs will be driven to their inactive states at Reset.
 If PWMPIN = 1 (default), the PWM outputs will be tri-stated.
 The HPOL bit specifies the polarity for the PWMxH outputs, whereas the LPOL bit specifies the polarity for the PWMxL outputs.

-15.11.1 OUTPUT PIN CONTROL
+14.11.1 OUTPUT PIN CONTROL

 The PENxH and PENxL control bits in the PWMCON1 SFR enable each high PWM output pin and each low PWM output pin, respectively.
-If a particular PWM output pin is not enabled, it is treated as a general purpose I/O pin.
+If a particular PWM output pin not enabled, it is treated as a general purpose I/O pin.

-15.12 PWM Fault Pins
+14.12 PWM FLTA Pin

-There are two Fault pins (FLTA and FLTB) associated with the PWM module.
-When asserted, these pins can optionally drive each of the PWM I/O pins to a defined state.
+There is one Fault input pin $(\overline{\text{FLTA}})$ associated with the PWM module.
+When asserted, this pin can optionally drive each of the PWM I/O pins to a defined state.

-15.12.1 FAULT PIN ENABLE BITS
+14.12.1 FAULT PIN ENABLE BITS

-The FLTACON and FLTBCON SFRs each have 4 control bits that determine whether a particular pair of PWM I/O pins is to be controlled by the Fault input pin.
-To enable a specific PWM I/O pin pair for Fault overrides, the corresponding bit should be set in the FLTACON or FLTBCON register.
+The FLTACON SFR has 4 control bits that determine whether a particular pair of PWM I/O pins is to be controlled by the FLTA input pin.
+To enable a specific PWM I/O pin pair for FLTA overrides, the corresponding bit should be set in the FLTACON register.

-If all enable bits are cleared in the FLTACON or FLTBCON registers, then the corresponding Fault input pin has no effect on the PWM module and the pin may be used as a general purpose interrupt or I/O pin.
+If all enable bits are cleared in the FLTACON register, then the FLTA input pin has no effect on the PWM module and the pin may be used as a general purpose interrupt or I/O pin.

-Note: The Fault pin logic can operate independent of the PWM logic.
-If all the enable bits in the FLTACON/FLTBCON register are cleared, then the Fault pin(s) could be used as general purpose interrupt pin(s).
-Each Fault pin has an interrupt vector, Interrupt Flag bit and Interrupt Priority bits associated with it.
+Note: The FLTA pin logic can operate independent of the PWM logic.
+If all the enable bits in the FLTACON register are cleared, then the FLTA pin could be used as a general purpose interrupt pin.
+The FLTA pin has an interrupt vector, interrupt flag bit and interrupt priority bits associated with it.

-15.12.2 FAULT STATES
+14.12.2 FAULT STATES

-The FLTACON and FLTBCON Special Function Registers have eight bits each that determine the state of each PWM I/O pin when it is overridden by a Fault input.
+The FLTACON special function register has eight bits that determine the state of each PWM I/O pin when it is overridden by a FLTA input.
 When these bits are cleared, the PWM I/O pin is driven to the inactive state.
 If the bit is set, the PWM I/O pin will be driven to the active state.
 The active and inactive states are referenced to the polarity defined for each PWM I/O pin (HPOL and LPOL polarity control bits).